Tencent/rapidjson/doc/tutorial.md

 This tutorial introduces the basics of the Document Object Model(DOM) API.

-As shown in [Usage at a glance](../readme.md#usage-at-a-glance), a JSON can be parsed into DOM, and then the DOM can be queried and modified easily, and finally be converted back to JSON.
+As shown in [Usage at a glance](readme.md), a JSON can be parsed into DOM, and then the DOM can be queried and modified easily, and finally be converted back to JSON.

+[TOC]

-## Value & Document
+# Value & Document {#ValueDocument}

 Each JSON value is stored in a type called `Value`.
 A `Document`, representing the DOM, contains the root of `Value`.
 All public types and functions of RapidJSON are defined in the `rapidjson` namespace.

-### Query Value
+# Query Value {#QueryValue}

-In this section, we will use excerpt of [`example/tutorial/tutorial.cpp`](../example/tutorial/tutorial.cpp).
+In this section, we will use excerpt of `example/tutorial/tutorial.cpp`.

 Assumes we have a JSON stored in a C string (`const char* json`):
 ~~~~~~~~~~js